jeffreyally/-exercise-starwars-blog-api/README.md

 5. /people/<int:id> (works with an ID number of 1 to 3 and shows one character)
 6. /planets (shows all the planets in the database)
 7. /planets/<int:id> (works with an ID number of 1 to 3 and shows one planet)

+<h2>These routes delete planets and characters from the user favorites</h2>

+<h4>They use the DELETE Method and a number in the URL</h4>

+1. /favorite/planet/<int:planet_id> (works with an ID number of 1 to 3 and deletes a planet from the user favorites)
+2. /favorite/people/<int:character_id> (works with an ID number of 1 to 3 and deletes a character from the user favorites)